reactnodejs322/deliveryapp/Readme.md

-├── client                      # handles all of the frontend logics ├── assets                    # storing svg files └── components                # where React components live └── pages                     # where main shop pages lives └── firebase                  # handles firebase connections and logic └── redux                     # handles all redux logic, sets up redux store └── app.js                      # main entry point of the front end app ├── server                      # (root) directory handles all of the backend logics └── models                    # product and checkout item model for database └── routes                    # route handler for API endpoints └── server.js                    # main entry point for all requests ├── LICENSE                     # MIT license
+├── client                      # handles all of the frontend logics ├── assets                    # storing svg files └── components                # where React components live └── pages                     # where different route pages lives └── firebase                  # handles firebase connections and logic └── redux                     # handles all redux logic, sets up redux store └── app.js                      # main entry point of the front end app ├── server                      # (root) directory handles all of the backend logics └── models                    # Manager and driver item model for database └── routes                    # route handler for API endpoints └── server.js                    # main entry point for all requests ├── LICENSE                     # MIT license